Speaker Wire Color Code: Importance, Common Codes, And Troubleshooting Guide

 4. Test with different speakers or sources: If you have access to alternative speakers or audio sources, try connecting them to the amplifier or receiver.
 This will help you determine if the problem lies with the speakers or the audio source itself.

-If you’ve gone through these troubleshooting steps and still don’t have sound, it may be time to consult a professional or contact the manufacturer for further assistance.
+If you’ve gone through these steps and still don’t have sound, it may be time to consult a professional or contact the manufacturer for further assistance.

 Distorted or Poor Sound Quality